 Spelling variations of this family name include: Gokin, Goken, Gocken, Gockin, Gockeine, Gookin, Gookine, Gochin, Cockin, Cockine, Gocking and many more.

 Early Notables of the Gocken family (pre 1700)

-More information is included under the topic Early Gocken Notables in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) are included under the topic Early Gocken Notables in all our PDF Extended History products and printed products wherever possible.